dronavallipranav/rust-obfuscator/cryptify/README.md

 ```

 # License
-labyrinth is licensed under the MIT License - see the [LICENSE](https://github.com/dronavallipranav/rust-obfuscator/blob/main/LICENSE) file for details.
+cryptify is licensed under the MIT License - see the [LICENSE](https://github.com/dronavallipranav/rust-obfuscator/blob/main/LICENSE) file for details.